Computing the cohomology of constructible \'etale sheaves on curves: The cover trivialising -torsors

 Let $n$ be a positive integer.
 Denote by $\Lambda$ the ring $\ZZ/n\ZZ$.
 Let us consider an étale Galois cover $V\to U$ of smooth integral curves over an algebraically closed field $k$ of characteristic prime to $n$.
 Let $K$ be the function field of $U$.
 Denote by $X$ (resp. $Y$) the smooth compactification of $U$ (resp. $V$).
 Set $G=\Aut(V|U)$.
 Let $x$ be a closed point of $X-U$.
 Consider an inertia group $I\subset\Gal(\Ksep|K)$ at $x$, and one of its finite quotients $I_y\subset G$, which is the stabiliser in $G$ of a closed point $y\in Y-V$ mapping to $x$.
 Denote by $P\triangleleft I$ and $P_y\triangleleft I_y$ the wild inertia subgroups.
 There are canonical isomorphisms \cite[09EE]{stacks} where $e$ is the ramification index of $Y\to X$ at $y$.
 From now on, we assume that $n$ divides $e$.
 Let $M$ be a $\Lambda[G]$-module.

 \begin{prop} In the situation described above, the canonical maps

 are quasi-isomorphisms. \begin{proof} Let $\sigma$ denote a pro-generator of $I/P$, and $\sigma_y$ its image in $I_y/P_y$.
 The actions of $\sigma$ and $\sigma_y$ on $M$ are equal.
 Set $N_y=\sum_{i=1}^e\sigma_y^i$.
 The usual results on the cohomology of (pro)-cyclic groups \cite[Calc.
 6.2.1]{weibel} \cite[Prop.
-8.1.4]{fulei} show that the map on the left hand side is
+8.1.4]{fulei} show that the map on the left hand side is:

-Since $n$ divides $e$, the action of $N_y$ on $M$ is trivial and $\ker(N_y)=M$, which shows that the map above is a quasi-isomorphism.
+Since $n$ divides $e$, the action of $N_y$ on $M$ is trivial and $\ker(N_y)=M^P$, which shows that the map above is a quasi-isomorphism.
 The fact that the map on the right hand side is a quasi-isomorphism is shown in \cite[Prop.
 8.1.4]{fulei} as well. \end{proof} \end{prop}

 The following lemma shows how to explicitly construct the inverse of the map on the left hand side as a morphism of complexes; it will be used in \Cref{th:RGamma}.
-Recall that we denote by $\Homcr$ the groups of crossed homomorphisms.
+We denote by $\Homcr$ the groups of crossed homomorphisms: given a group $G$ and a $G$-module $M$, $\Homcr(G,M)$ is the group of maps $f\colon G\to M$ such that for all $g,h\in G$, $f(gh)=f(g)+g\cdot f(h)$.

 \begin{lem} The canonical map $\Homcr(I_y/P_y,M^{P_y})\to \Homcr(I_y,M)$ has a section. \begin{proof} Let $u\colon I_y\to M$ be a crossed homomorphism.
 Consider the commutative diagram and set $f=q\circ u$.
 For all $x\in P_y$ and $g\in I_y$, the definition of $M_{P_y}$ ensures that $f(x g)=f(x)+q(x\cdot u(g))=f(x)+f(g)$.
 Hence, for any $x\in P_y$, $f(x^{|P_y|})=|P_y|f(x)$ is zero ; since multiplication by $|P_y|$ is an automorphism of $M$, this means that $f(x)=0$.
 Therefore, there is a quotient map $\bar f\colon I_y/P_y\to M_{P_y}$.
 Set $\bar u=\alpha^{-1}\circ \bar{f} \colon I_y/P_y\to M^{P_y}$.
 The map $u\mapsto\bar u$ is clearly linear.
 Moreover, $\bar u$ is still a crossed homomorphism since $\bar{u}(\bar g_1\bar g_2)=\alpha^{-1}f(g_1g_2)=\alpha^{-1}f(g_1)+q(g_1\cdot \alpha^{-1}u(g_2))$.
 The $I_y$-linearity of $\alpha^{-1}q$ concludes. \end{proof} \end{lem}